saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_2_inpact_framework_v3_5.md

 The 87% not yet ready face a choice: invest now in systematic infrastructure upgrades, or watch the 13% capture market advantage.

 ---
+**📍 CHECKPOINT: From Assessment to Action**

+✅ INPACT™ scoring: 1-6 per dimension, 36 points maximum, converted to 100-point scale
+✅ 85/100 threshold = production-ready infrastructure (31 of 36 points minimum)
+✅ Dependencies force sequence: Instant → Natural+Permitted → Contextual → Adaptive+Transparent
+✅ Only 13% of enterprises are agent-ready—creating significant early-mover advantage
+⭐ **Next:** Six key principles for implementing INPACT™ successfully

+**Reading Time Remaining:** ~5 minutes

+**Your Framework Quick Check:** Based on what you've learned, which phase would be your starting point: real-time data (I), semantic understanding (N+P), integration (C), or learning (A+T)?
+---

 ## Part 5: Key Takeaways (290 words)